skienzmatishun/rippreport/content/p/missed-the-boat/index.md

   llm_score: 70
   recency_score: 1.782065216451268
   rank: 10
+summary: In our coverage of the July 17th Baldwin County runoff elections, we analyze how low voter turnout enables political corruption.
+Over 3,500 voters failed to flip their ballots over, letting Catalyst candidates sneak into power across key county commission seats.
+Local voters must wake up and throw out machine-backed candidates before backroom political bosses destroy our quality of life.
 ---
 Of 150,104 registered voters, in Baldwin County, only 36,073 voted, that is only 24% of the voters.